mit-gfx/CDFG-website/collections/_team/nick-bandiera.md

 title: Nick Bandiera
 ---

-[**Nick Bandiera**](http://bandiera.scripts.mit.edu/bandiera/) joins the CFG in Fall 2015 and will be using his MechE chops on the carbon fiber 3D printing project.
+[**Nick Bandiera**](http://bandiera.scripts.mit.edu/bandiera/) joins the CDFG in Fall 2015 and will be using his MechE chops on the carbon fiber 3D printing project.